42plat0/Ethereum-Staking-Profit-Calculator/README.md

 # Ethereum Staking Profit Calculator

-## A fully functional Ethereum Staking Calculator written in Python calculating Ethereum staking rewards and producing staking schedule
+A fully functional Ethereum Staking Calculator written in Python calculating Ethereum staking rewards and producing staking schedule

-This project was built for internship entry task which was to write a simplified **Ethereum Staking profit calculator**.
+Project was built for internship entry task which was to write a simplified **Ethereum Staking profit calculator**.

 ## Features